danielrnam/2020-NYPD-Analysis/README.md

 ### Additional Info
 Since the model will be used to analyze from 2015 - 2019, it is not robust.
 Take into account different factors that could contribute!

+## Objectives
+- create visualizations to show any racial biases
+- create a webframe
+- further statistical analysis on the dataset and overall report on NYPD